okta/okta-auth-js/README.md

 ```

 * For Typescript users: definitions for types in this library are now included.
 If you were providing your own definitions for `@okta/okta-auth-js` you should remove these in favor of the types exported by this library.

+* `onSessionExpired` option has been removed.
+[TokenManager events](#tokenmanageronevent-callback-context) can be used to detect and handle token renewal errors.

 ### From 2.x to 3.x